sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

   return result;
 }
 ```
 - Now, we need some logic in order to be able to add the poles to the game so that we can see them.
-Firstly, we've got a new function called ```get_random_poles()```, which is responsible for generating the data associated with the poles.
+So to start that off, we've got a new function called ```get_random_poles()```, which is responsible for generating the data associated with the poles.
 This function behaves similarly to the function ```get_new_player()```, as discussed in iteration two. ```get_random_poles()``` assigns the top and bottom poles their own sprites, sets their x location to a random location off the far right of the screen (this is intentional because we want to see the poles scroll onto the screen from the right) and sets their y locations so that they appear to be coming down from the top and up from the bottom of the screen.
 Finally, the function assigns their delta x, or horizontal movement speed to that of the value of the constant ```POLE_SCROLL_SPEED```.

 #### Addition four
 ```c